Waikari River (Hawke's Bay)

 The Waikari River is a river in the Hawke's Bay region of New Zealand's North Island.
-It flows generally east from its source at the northern end of the Maungaharuru Range passing the settlement of Putorino to reach Hawke Bay 25 kilometres southwest of Wairoa.
+It flows generally east from its source at the confluence of the Boundary Stream and Korongomairoa Stream, both of which originate at the northern end of the Maungaharuru Range, before passing the settlement of Pūtōrino to reach Hawke Bay 25 km southwest of Wairoa.
 The name Waikari comes from the Māori words wai meaning "water" and kari meaning "dig".
 The river was called Waikare until given an official name in 1941.

+Geography

+Much of the Waikari River forms the border between the Hastings District and Wairoa District.